dagu-org/dagu/README.md

 ## **Contributing**

 Feel free to contribute in any way you want.
-Share ideas, questions, submit issues, and create pull requests.

-- Request a feature in our [Discord community](https://discord.gg/4s4feC8r).
-- Open a PR or Issue
+Check out our [Contribution Guide](https://dagu.readthedocs.io/en/latest/contrib.html) for help getting started.

 ## **License**